wenbo5565/summary/README.md

 by Wenbo Ma

 Welcome to my github page.
 This page works as a "Table of Contents" of my projects' repository.
-You can find detailed information about each project at their respective repository.
+You can find detailed information about each project in their respective repository by clicking the link.

 #### 1. Machine Learning Application Projects